AdamBudzik/LiveWorldCupScoreboard/README.md

 More examples in [ScoreboardTest.kt](src/test/kotlin/ScoreboardTest.kt)

-## Building
+## Project Build

+To build the project, use the Gradle `build` task.
+You can execute it via the Gradle wrapper with the following command: `./gradlew build`
-To build a project use `./gradlew build`.
-This task compiles the project, runs the tests and outputs:
+This task will compile the project, run all tests and generate the following output:

-- library jar
+- The library JAR,
-- sources jar
+- The sources JAR.

 ### Technical Requirements